Improving Vision Transformers for Incremental Learning: Related Work

 {\bf Distillation-based methods:} Hinton \etal propose knowledge distillation to improve the performance of single model by distilling the knowledge from an ensemble of models~\cite{hinton2014distilling}.
 In Learning without Forgetting (LwF)~\cite{li2016learning}, knowledge distillation is applied to address catastrophic forgetting under multi-task incremental learning scenario.
-Following LwF, Aljundi \etal propose gating autoencoders to automatically select the task classifier for each testing sample~\cite{aljundi2017expert}.
+Following LwF, Aljundi \etal propose gating autoencoders to automatically select the task classifier~\cite{aljundi2017expert}.
 In~\cite{rannen2017encoder}, distillation loss is added on the features from autoencoder.
 In~\cite{hou2018lifelong}, knowledge is distilled from an expert CNN trained dedicated to new task.
-In~\cite{dhar2019learning}, Dhar \etal propose to distill attention map from old model.
+In~\cite{dhar2019learning}, attention map is distilled.

-{\bf CIL with data replay:} In iCaRL~\cite{rebuffi2017icarl}, Rebuffi \etal show that, in addition to knowledge distillation, store a set exemplars from previous classes, and replay these data in the following training process can significantly alleviate forgetting issue.
-Nevertheless, bias towards new classes is a major issue in CIL methods with data replay.
-Castro \etal propose to use balanced finetuning to tackle bias towards new classes~\cite{castro2018end}.
-In~\cite{hou2019learning}, Hou \etal address bias by using normalized feature, normalized classifier, and margin ranking loss.
-In~\cite{wu2019large}, bias correction is done by learning a bias correction layer to correct the output logits of new classes.
-In~\cite{zhao2020maintaining}, without an extra validation set, bias is mitigated by aligning the weight norm of new classes to the norm of old classes weights.
-In~\cite{douillard2020podnet}, more sophisticated distillation is proposed by penalizing changes of spatially pooled features of each convolutional blocks.
+{\bf CIL with data replay:} In iCaRL~\cite{rebuffi2017icarl}, Rebuffi \etal show that, in addition to knowledge distillation, store a set exemplars from previous classes, and replay them in the following training process can significantly alleviate forgetting issue.
+Nevertheless, bias towards new classes is a major issue in CIL with data replay.
+Castro \etal propose to use balanced finetuning to tackle it~\cite{castro2018end}.
+In~\cite{hou2019learning}, Hou \etal use normalized feature, normalized classifier, and margin ranking loss.
+In~\cite{wu2019large}, bias correction is done by learning a bias correction layer.
+In~\cite{zhao2020maintaining}, without an extra validation set, bias is mitigated by aligning the weight norm of new classes to old classes.
+In~\cite{douillard2020podnet}, more sophisticated distillation is proposed by penalizing changes of spatially pooled features.
 Instead of using herding to select exemplars, Liu \etal propose an automatic exemplar extraction framework mnemonics~\cite{liu2020mnemonics}. ~\cite{hu2021distilling} alleviates dependency on exemplars by distilling the causal data effect.